Topology of $3$-manifolds with uniformly positive scalar curvature: -bubble and Prime decomposition

-It prevents tangential contact between free boundary $\mu$-bubble and $\p_0 M$ in the usual way that that free boundary minimal surface does not make tangential contact with mean convex components of the boundary.
+In what follows, we assume that $\p_0 M$ is minimal for $g$.
+This prevents tangential contact between free boundary $\mu$-bubble and $\p_0 M$ in the usual way that free boundary minimal surface does not make tangential contact with mean convex components of the boundary.